FlowingCode/.github/profile/README.md

 As first step, please refer to our [Development Conventions](https://github.com/FlowingCode/DevelopmentConventions) page to find information about [Conventional Commits](https://github.com/FlowingCode/DevelopmentConventions/blob/main/conventional-commits.md) & [Code Style](https://github.com/FlowingCode/DevelopmentConventions/blob/main/code-style.md) requirements.

-Then, follow these steps for creating a contibution:
+Then, follow these steps for creating a contribution:

 - Fork the project.
 - Create an issue to the project about the contribution (bug or feature) if there is no such issue about it already.
 Try to keep the scope minimal.